 Consume antioxidant wholefoods

 Our immune system relies on nutrient-dense whole foods to function correctly.
 In particular, polyphenol-rich foods, like berries and pomegranates, which are anti-inflammatory, reducing histamine levels, to reduce the infection time of a cold or flu.
-These polyphenols also contain potent antioxidants such as vitamin C and zinc to support immunity by helping white blood cells protect against oxidative stress.
+These polyphenols also contain potent antioxidants such as vitamin C and Vitamin E to reduce free radical damage to the body.